totegi/laravel-head/README.md

 laravel-head
 ============

+## Abandoned Package

+This package is not maintained anymore.
+You can find more recent packages dedicated to managing meta tags in Laravel [here](http://packalyst.com/s/meta).

+## Contents

 This package automate and facilitate management of the `<head></head>` section for your HTML5 layouts with Laravel 4.
 It provides utilities for:
  - Meta tags.
  - Link tags.